wesleygoyette/SuperCoolProject/README.md

 # SuperCoolProject

-Guys im having second thoughts, this might not be as cool as I thought.
+This is very cool I can personally attest.

-Mark Fuller
+Wesley Goyette